UltimateOjo/mental-health/README.md

 # Dweebs Global Mental Health Website
 # HELP WANTED
 I have a volunteer frontend project I might not have time to finish.
 If anyone can successfully make a frontend PHP website using HTML/CSS/ and PHP that looks like the UI/UX on the figma file below, that would be AWESOME!
 My email is olugbengaojo97@gmail.com.
 Email me and let me know.
-P.S.
-I am willing to pay $50 to whoever get's the code to look exactly like the figma file below via CashApp Ojo000 or Venmo @Gbenga-Ojo-1.

 # Code Above